-In this rampant atheism that possesses me.
-It takes some voices and minds to seek solace, light.
+In this rampant atheism that owns me.
+Some voices and minds are needed to seek consolation, light.
+For me, Seth Godin, Neil Gaiman and Jason Silva.

 Three oracles that have me talking about what they have said for some time now are Neil Gaiman, Seth Godin and Jason Silva.